-Use the clause at , Passive Radio Frequency Identification, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, that will require shipment of items meeting the criteria at , and complete paragraph (b)(1)(ii) of the clause as appropriate.
+Use the clause at 252.211-7006 , Passive Radio Frequency Identification, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, that will require shipment of items meeting the criteria at 211.275-2 , and complete paragraph (b)(1)(ii) of the clause as appropriate.

-SUBPART 211.5---LIQUIDATED DAMAGES
+SUBPART 211.5 —-LIQUIDATED DAMAGES

-(Revised April 13, 2018)

 211.500 Scope.

 This subpart and FAR subpart 11.5 do not apply to liquidated damages for comprehensive subcontracting plans under the Test Program for Negotiation of Comprehensive Small Business Subcontracting Plans.
-See for coverage of liquidated damages for comprehensive subcontracting plans.
+See 219.702-70 for coverage of liquidated damages for comprehensive subcontracting plans.